dciccale/comment.js/README.md

 $ commentjs file1.js file2.js
 ```

-This will generate 2 html files in the default output directory `docs/`. `docs/file1.html` and `docs/file2.html`.
+This will generate 1 html file in the default output directory `docs/`. `docs/file1.html` including the docs for both files.

 #### Custom output